HimaPH05/Contact-Card/README.md

-# Contact Card
+# React Contact Cards

-A simple React-based Contact Card application that allows users to add and display contact information through an interactive and user-friendly interface.
+A React-based Single Page Application (SPA) developed as part of the YHills internship project.

-## About the Project
+## Project Overview

-The Contact Card project is built using React and allows users to enter basic contact details such as:

-- Name
-- Age
-- Gender
+This project demonstrates the use of React components to create and dynamically display contact cards in a single-page application.

-After submitting the form, the contact is displayed as a card on the page.
+Users can enter contact information, and the application dynamically generates contact cards and displays them on the same page.

-The project also includes validation to ensure that the required information is entered correctly.

 ## Features

-- Add new contact cards
+- User input form for creating contact details
-- Display the total number of contacts
-- View contact details
+- Dynamic creation of contact cards
-- Gender-based avatar
-- Form validation
-- Responsive design
+- Reusable React components
+- Modular component-based structure
+- Single Page Application (SPA)
+- Props used to pass data between components
+- Separate components for adding and displaying users
-- Simple and attractive user interface
+- Responsive user interface
-- Hover effects for contact cards
-- Mobile-friendly layout

 ## Technologies Used

-- React.js
+- React
 - JavaScript
 - HTML
 - CSS